 The Commission will assess eligibility for an application to be filed as a checklist application and will issue a decision within five business days of receiving a properly completed checklist application.
 Applicants will be asked to file supplemental information for checklist applications that do not meet the requirements.

-Please use the Electric transmission time extension checklist application form and accompanying instructions to assemble the information requirements for a transmission facility alteration.
+Please use the Electric transmission time extension checklist application form and accompanying instructions to assemble the information requirements for a time extension for a transmission facility.